Sex Robot ownership is way up, a new study has revealed | Image: Cottonbro Studio

 Bedbible also took a deep dive into the fascinating history and innovation of the industry.
 Firstly, they found that the sex robot industry properly began in 2010 when Douglas Hines debuted Roxxxy, the world’s first real sexbot.
 It cost US$9,999 and ultimately disappointed after promising features that it couldn’t provide.

-Advanced sexbot technology in the future could see these robot companions get even more realistic.
+Advanced sexbot technology could make these robot companions even more realistic in the future.
 In June, the California Institute of Technology successfully printed artificial skin with plans to make it usable in sexbot production.
 The artificial skin was made of hydrogel and felt real.
 Looking ahead, there could also be breathing technology introduced as well as the ability to share this experience with others via social networks built specifically for the doll.
+The future looks bright.
+To see the full study, head to the Bedbible website.